IchanP/IoT-Summer/README.md

 #### Raspberry Pi OS Installation

 To install the Raspberry Pi Operating Systemn we use the MicroSD card and card reader and the official [Raspberry Pi Imager software](https://www.raspberrypi.com/software/).
 Using the software allows us to easily install the Raspberry Pi OS onto the MicroSD card and preconfigure Wifi and SSH settings, so we can access the Raspberry Pi remotely.
 The username and password for the Raspberry Pi OS is used when connecting to the Raspberry Pi through SSH if you select the **Use password authentication** option.
-I used the Public-key option and could simply SSH into the Raspberry Pi with the following command:
+The author used the Public-key option and could simply SSH into the Raspberry Pi with the following command:

 ```bash
 ssh <username>@<raspberry-ip-address>